Gender Inclusive Care and Intersectionality: A Guide for Perinatal Care Providers

 1. Understanding Intersectionality

-2. A Closer Look at The Experiences of Transgender Birthing People
+2. A Closer Look at the Experiences of Transgender Birthing People

 3. Best Practices and Effective Strategies